-- According to practitioners, what conditions hinder and/or foster their partnership's ability to achieve a collaborative advantage and stimulate social innovation? - According to my direct observation, what conditions appear to hinder and/or foster the ability of partnerships to achieve a collaborative advantage and stimulate social innovation?
+- According to practitioners, what conditions appear to constrain or contribute to the partnership's ability to achieve collaborative advantage and stimulate social innovation? - According to my direct observation, what conditions appear to constrain or contribute to the ability of partnerships to achieve collaborative advantage and stimulate social innovation?